Skip to Content

 Who can notify OVIC when an incident occurs?

 OVIC will accept notifications from anyone.
-For representatives submitting a notification on behalf of their organisation, please follow your incident management authorisation process to avoid duplicate submissions for the same incident.
-The representative maybe an information security lead, privacy officer, Chief Information or Security Officers (CIO, CISO), legal officer or public sector body Head.
+The representative may be an information security lead (ISL), privacy officer, Chief Information or Security Officers (CIO, CISO), legal officer or public sector body Head.

 What sort of incidents should I notify OVIC of?